netdata/netdata/health/notifications/twilio/README.md

 2. Set `TWILIO_ACCOUNT_SID` to your account SID.
 3. Set `TWILIO_ACCOUNT_TOKEN` to your account token.
 4. Set `TWILIO_NUMBER` to your account's number.
-5. Set `DEFAULT_RECIPIENT_TWILIO` to the number you want the alert to be sent.
+5. Set `DEFAULT_RECIPIENT_TWILIO` to the number you want the alert notifications to be sent to.
    You can define multiple numbers like this: `+15555555555 +17777777777`.
    All roles will default to this variable if left unconfigured.